toddm-ClaybookAdvisors/layercake-method/docs/AUTHOR_NOTES.md

 *note 11*
 new policy worked really well.
 Starting to get the hang of more effective prompting.
 I have a crazy idea that I'm going to try out.
 I've been capturing my chats during every layer created.
 Some quite big.
 I wan to see if I can do an analysis on them to go from original prompt to optimal prompt for creating the final outcome.  wish me luck

+*note 12*
+I think I finally nailed the prompt to "output" ot "generate" the devlog.
+Apparently "generate" leaves too much up to interpreatation.  "output" is explicit.
+We'll see.